 [May 23, 2016]

-As you can see that I am still striving hard to provide candidates with a true insight of ISRO internals, connecting one candidate to another and eventually guide them on the way to success in cracking ISRO – still I receive tons of personal requests for further guidance and information.
+I am still striving hard to provide candidates with a true insight of ISRO internals, connecting one candidate to another and eventually guide them on the way to success in cracking ISRO – still I receive tons of personal requests for further guidance and information.
 I regret to say that I need to silently discard such messages at times in order to cater higher priority to real life commitments.

 Most of you, those who will receive this mail, either have already cracked ISRO or are preparing for next year.
 Wouldn’t it be nice to be a part of a WhatsApp group where you can either help others or seek help from your peers?